to Water to Soil Transplant

 Once the plant is out of the water container, you can gently tease apart the roots so that they are spread out.
 This will help the plant to establish itself in the new soil.

-Now you can carefully place the plant in the hole you have prepared in the soil.
+carefully place the plant in the hole you have prepared in the soil.
 Be sure to fill in the hole around the plant and firm the soil down.

 Water the plant thoroughly and then place it in a shady location for a few days.
 This will help the plant to adjust to its new environment.